 The first Christ Church Harry Potter location is certainly the most famous – Christ Church Great Hall, which provided the inspiration for Hogwarts’ dining hall.

-Scenes filmed in the hall were actually done on set in the Warner Bros. studios but the set was created with close reference to photos and descriptions of Christ Church’s hall.
-Good enough right?
+Scenes of the hall were actually filmed on a special set in the Warner Bros. studios but the set was created with close reference to photos and descriptions of Christ Church’s hall.

 *Runs and hides from the inevitable rain of fury from Christ Church’s many adoring fans.